Central Coast Mariners vs Western Sydney Live Score and Live Stream

 Recent Form

-• Central Coast Mariners haven't played a draw in their previous 4 home matches.
+• Central Coast Mariners have conceded a goal in their previous 9 home matches.

 Live Standings

 As always, Australia A-League's live standings are availble and updated in real time.
-Central Coast Mariners are the 2nd in the table with 40 points after 21 matches, while Western Sydney are the 6th with 31 points in 22 matches.
+Central Coast Mariners sit 10th with 26 points from 25 matches, while Western Sydney hold 4th place with 43 points after 25 matches.

 Video Highlights

 We are adding goal videos and full video highlights of the match between Central Coast Mariners and Western Sydney in real time.
-You can watch the goal by Mikael Doka as the videos of the goals are added usually minutes after the actual event if there are any official videos available.
+You can watch the goals by Zachary Sapsford, Jack Clisby, Nicolas Milanovic and Marcus Antonsson as the videos of the goals are added usually minutes after the actual event if there are any official videos available.
 Full video highlights of Central Coast Mariners - Western Sydney are being added as they become available on the official social media channels of the league or the teams.

 Live Commentary